-Domestic violence covers a wide range of crimes with an even wider range of penalties, but the descriptions below give some general guidelines regarding Darien domestic violence penalties and arrests.
-If you want to know more, or need someone to defend you against the charges you face, get in touch with a qualified family violence lawyer.
+Domestic violence covers a wide range of crimes with an even wider range of consequences, but the descriptions below give some general guidelines regarding Darien domestic violence penalties and arrests.
+If you want to know more, or need someone to defend you against the charges you face, get in touch with a qualified family violence attorney.

 Different Degrees of Assault